nowarp/nowarp.github.io/blog/2026-06-27-compiler-testing-part-2.md

 ### Oracles
 The main problem when hunting miscompilations is how to detect when the program miscompiles.
 When [working with ICE](https://nowarp.io/blog/compiler-testing-part-1), you get the oracle for free: if the compiler panicked, you got a bug.
 With miscompilations you have to understand how the compiled program should behave and what the correct behavior is.

-In fuzzing, this problem is solved by the oracle.
+In fuzzing, this problem is solved by the oracle: a part of the tool that decides whether a program's output is correct.
 There are different approaches, but we will consider the ones we use: differential testing and metamorphic testing.

 #### Differential testing
 The key idea of differential testing: execute another implementation of [SUT](https://en.wikipedia.org/wiki/System_under_test) with the same inputs and compare the results.